write-you-a-scheme-v2/scheme/docs/01_introduction.md

 #### Reader Monad and Lexical Scope

 We will be using the `ReaderT` monad to handle lexical scope.
-If you are not familiar with monads, or `ReaderT`, you can see the definitions.  [here](http://dev.stephendiehl.com/hask/#reader-monad).
+Reader is basically a function `e -> a`, which in our case is `EnvCtx -> Eval LispVal`.
+If you are not familiar with monads, or `ReaderT`, [you can see the definitions here](http://dev.stephendiehl.com/hask/#reader-monad).
 I'll try to explain how we are using. `ReaderT` has to basic functions: `ask` and `local`.
 Within the monadic context, `ask` is a function which gets `EnvCtx`, and `local` is a function which sets `EnvCtx` and evaluates an expression.
 As you can imagine, we will be using `ask` a lot to get the `EnvCtx`, then using `Map` functions to either get or add variables, then using `local` with a modified `EnvCtx` and evaluating the next function.
 If this doesn't make sense yet, that's okay.
 There is example code on the way!

 ## Show LispVal